DhruvShah09/RTClickGPT/README.md

 ### Steps

-Follow these steps to load an unpacked Chrome extension:
+Follow these steps to load the unpacked Chrome extension:

 1. Download the extension code from the repository or from the source you received it.
 2. Extract the downloaded file to a folder on your device.
 This folder should contain all the extension files.